 Mirando City is a tiny town located in the state of Texas.
 With a population of 222 people and just one neighborhood, Mirando City is the 1012th largest community in Texas.

-Being a small town, Mirando City does not have a public transit system used by locals to get to and from work.
+Mirando City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Mirando City in 2022 was $33,020, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $132,080 for a family of four.
 However, Mirando City contains both very wealthy and poor people as well.